 Steele spent the first week of September slowly preparing his 12,000 men to launch a full-scale attack.
-Four gunboats at Devall’s Bluff on the White River supported Steele’s operation.
-Price, who took command of the district when General Theophilus H. Holmes fell ill in July, defended Little Rock with 8,000 men entrenched on the north bank of the Arkansas River.
+Four gunboats on the White River at Devall’s Bluff supported Steele’s operation.
+Price, who took command of the district when Lieutenant-General Theophilus H. Holmes fell ill in July, defended Little Rock with 8,000 men entrenched on the north bank of the Arkansas River.

-Meanwhile, a second Federal force in Arkansas under Brigadier General James G. Blunt captured Fort Smith, 125 miles west of Little Rock near the Indian Territory (now Oklahoma) border.
-Brigadier General William L. Cabell, commanding the Confederates in the fort, evacuated without a fight.
-The loss of Fort Smith meant that the Confederates also lost the Indian Territory.
+Meanwhile, the Federal Army of the Frontier under Brigadier-General James G. Blunt captured Fort Smith, 125 miles west of Little Rock near the border of the Indian Territory (now Oklahoma).
+Brigadier-General William L. Cabell, commanding the Confederates in the fort, evacuated without a fight.

 “The urgency is immediate.
 The temper of the people is now favorable for such a step; there is a feeling of distrust in the loyalty of their slaves, and an anxiety to have the able-bodied males in the service of the Government; especially is this the case in the exposed portions of the country, and I think… large numbers could be obtained without difficulty.”